Filler Words and Other Common Chile Spanish Slang Phrases

 17. súper poco - very little

 Memorize these words, use them occasionally and I guarantee people will be amazed at your fluency in Chilean Spanish.
-These words and phrases are included in the Speaking Latino online dictionary that you can search using the window under the “Search Words & Phrases” red tab.
+These words and phrases are included in the book Speaking Chileno: A Guide to Chilean Spanish.

 Check out these other Chile Spanish Slang Expressions articles.